-This book digs deep into the scientific evidence and underlying pathways which help improve gut flora, expression of healthy genes, reduce oxidative stress and chronic inflammation, all of which better the odds of a good response to treatment and long term remission.
+This book digs deep into the scientific evidence and underlying pathways which help improve gut flora, increase the expression of healthy genes and reduce oxidative stress and chronic inflammation, all of which improve the odds of a good response to treatment and long-term remission.

-“For my mum, this book has been fundamental in providing well needed support; arming her with the tools to win her own personal marathon”.
-Paula Radcliffe World Champion Runner
+“For my mum, this book has been fundamental in providing much-needed support; arming her with the tools to win her own personal marathon” – Paula Radcliffe, World Champion Runner

-“In the age of information overload, separating the myths from the facts is vital to avoid being misguided, this book has enlighten me and my friends with relatable guidance which will help others going through the same experience.
-Julie Woodhouse survivor.
+“In the age of information overload, separating the myths from the facts is vital to avoid being misguided, this book has provided me and my friends with relatable guidance which will help others going through the same experience” – Julie Woodhouse, survivor.

-“Professor Thomas is to be applauded on his efforts to help patients help themselves on their road to recovery” Dr Mike Williams, former Dean, Royal College of Oncologist.
+“Professor Thomas is to be applauded on his efforts to help patients help themselves on their road to recovery” – Dr Mike Williams, former Dean at the Royal College of Oncologists

 About the author

-The main author of keep-healthy after cancer is Professor Thomas who remains one of the World leaders in lifestyle and cancer research.
-As well as 25 years’ experience in managing patient care, he leads an active trials unit which has designed and published countless, internationally recognised, studies for which he was awarded The British Oncology Association “Oncologist of the year” As both a clinical teacher at Cambridge University and professor of sport and biological science at Bedford and Coventry Universities, he is in a unique position to critically review the scientific evidence which forms the backbone for this book.
+The main author of keep-healthy after cancer is Professor Thomas, a leading figure in lifestyle and cancer research.
+As well as 25 years’ experience in managing patient care, he leads an active trials unit which has designed and published countless, internationally recognised studies, and has been awarded by The British Oncology Association with “Oncologist of the year”.
+As both a clinical teacher at Cambridge University and professor of sport and biological science at Bedford and Coventry Universities, he is in a unique position to critically review the scientific evidence which forms the backbone for this book.

 Foreword by Paula Radcliffe